Rishabhbansal3797/Quant-connect-Mean-Reversion-and-Momentum-Strategy/README.md

 - **Trend Adaptation**: SPY had a strong bullish trend in 2023–24, making short positions less effective.
 - **Momentum Complementarity**: Adding a momentum filter to the mean reversion setup significantly improved returns and Sharpe.
 - **Z-score Superiority**: Z-score proved to be a more stable signal than RSI in this use case.
+Realised in periods of low volatality at highs and lows z score reacts faster as compared to RSI.

 Limitations & Potential Biases